rrumale/machine-learning-live-labs/oml-services-v2/loading-onnx-model-and-using-with-rest-services/loading-onnx-model-and-using-with-rest-services.md

 # Loading an ONNX model and score it using OML Services

-In this section of the workshop we will import a Neural Network model saved on ONNX format in our Autonomous Database and score it using OML Services REST APIs
+In this section of the workshop, we will import a Neural Network model saved in ONNX format in our Autonomous Database and score it using OML Services REST APIs

 The ONNX model is already pre-build and on the VM.
 To create it we ran the following steps:
 *  create a pipeline to process the columns.
 We are putting first the character columns named ``categorical_data`` and after the numeric columns named ``numeric_data``.
 The categorical columns are encoded with OneHotEncoder.